 You may also hear terms like “anterior low-lying placenta” and “posterior low-lying placenta.”

 That’s just a more detailed way of describing where the placenta is.
-If it’s attached to the front of the uterus, it’s “anterior.”
+If it’s attached to the front of the uterus, it’s an anterior placenta.

-If it’s attached to the back, it’s “posterior.”
+If it’s attached to the back, it’s a posterior placenta.